ditinc/foodwatch/README.md

 # Foodwatch

 Foodwatch is an open web application that consumes data from the FDA Food Enforcements Report API (https://open.fda.gov/food/enforcement/) and allows a visitor to select and display the reported event on a map.
 The visitor is then able to highlight states to which that recalled food item was shipped.
-This proof of concept consumes the 10 most recent events.
+This proof of concept consumes the events from the past 60 days.

 Type | URL
 ---- | ---